-We are pleased to welcome Bill Bond and Duane Swank to the 2013 AP* Summer Institute at PLU!
+We are pleased to welcome back Bill Bond & Duane Swank to the 2014 AP* Summer Institute at PLU!

 For over 32 years, Bill was a teacher at Snohomish High School in Washington State where he taught Advanced Placement Chemistry and served as Science Department Chair.
 Bill received both his Bachelor and Master’s Degree in Science and Science Education from the University of Washington.
-He has written questions for the Advanced Placement* Chemistry Exam as a member of the Test Development Committee (1996-1999), and has been an exam “Reader” for 11 years.
-Bill has presented over 50 AP* Chemistry Workshops and Institutes throughout the U.S., Canada and overseas as a consultant for the College Board*, and is the principal author of “A Teachers Guide to Advanced Placement Chemistry”—published by the College Board.
-Bill has won the Siemens Advanced Placement* Award (1999), was a Dreyfus Fellow with the Woodrow Wilson Foundation (1990) and has had his Chemistry research published in “Analytical Chemistry” (1996).
-Bill has been a member of the Academic Council for the Western Region of the College Board (2001-2004), and served on the Development Committee for Advanced Placement* Science Vertical Teams (2001-2004).
-Bill was selected and trained as a National Leader in AP* Chemistry for the College Board*-responsible for the training and evaluation of new College Board* presenters (2005-2006).
-Most recently, Bill has been trained in and has evaluated the new AP Chemistry “Redesign” Curriculum which became operational for the 2013-2014 school year.
+He has written questions for the AP Chemistry exam as a member of the Test Development Committee, been a Reader (grader) of the exam, and was the principal author of “A Teacher’s Guide to Advanced Placement Chemistry”—published by the College Board.
+Bill has won the Siemens Advanced Placement Award, was a Dreyfus Fellow with the Woodrow Wilson Foundation and has had his Chemistry research published in “Analytical Chemistry”.
+He has been a member of the Academic Council for the Western Region of the College Board and has served on the Development Committee for Advanced Placement Science Vertical Teams.
+Bill was selected as a National Leader in AP Chemistry for the College Board--responsible for the training and evaluation of new College Board presenters.
+Bill has been trained in and has evaluated the new AP Chemistry “Redesign” Curriculum which became operational for the 2013-2014 school year.

 Contact Bill at: Bond_William@msn.com